 A core element of the SDM is the derivation of data protection requirements into so-called guarantee targets, which act as a bridge between law and technology.

-5. non-linkingThe aim is to prevent profiles or comprehensive personal images being created from various data sets that violate the privacy of the data subjects.
+5. non-linkingThe aim is to prevent profiles or comprehensive personal images from being created from various data sets that could Privacy of the data subjects.
 Data links must be justified and limited.

-6. transparencyData subjects and supervisory authorities must be able to understand how data is processed.
-Documentation, information obligations and internal procedure directories are key instruments for this.
+6. Transparency: Affected parties and supervisory authorities must be able to understand how data is processed.
+Documentation, Duty to inform and internal procedure directories are key instruments for this.

-7. intervenabilityData subjects must be able to effectively exercise their rights such as access, rectification, erasure and objection.
-Processes must be created and maintained for this purpose.
+7. intervenability: Affected parties must exercise their rights such as information, Correction, Deletion and Contradiction effectively.
+Processes must be created and maintained for this.

-These seven guarantee objectives are directly assigned to the requirements of the GDPR and help to systematically implement specific protective measures.
+These seven warranty targets are directly linked to the requirements of the GDPR and help to systematically implement specific protective measures.

 The SDM cube: modeling processing activities